Nike Marketing Strategy (Updated Sep 2022)

 Nike is a global sports brand that was founded in 1964.
 The company has grown to become one of the world’s most recognizable apparel and footwear brands, exceeding $34 billion in 2016.
 Nike’s marketing campaigns primarily focus on athletes, celebrities, and professional teams like the New York Yankees or Manchester United Football Club.

-Nike has also successfully tapped into social media platforms such as Instagram Stories for marketing purposes by promoting their products through athlete endorsements and influencers- particularly those who have a large following on these sites, such as Kylie Jenner.
+Nike has also successfully tapped into social media platforms “to build their brand.
+For example, they ” used Instagram Stories for marketing purposes by promoting their products through athlete endorsements and influencers- particularly those who have a large following on these sites, such as Kylie Jenner.

 1. They Have a Strong Brand Identity